February & March 2016 (20 days)

-In the evening we had dinner at very local and inexpensive restaurante “El Sabrosón” [tripadvisor reviews].
+In the evening we had dinner at a very local and inexpensive restaurante “El Sabrosón” [tripadvisor reviews].

 The Sendero Los Quetzales is normally a one-way walk and you have to arrange your own transport on the other side.
-Unless you pay for a private taxi, public transport is limited in time and can take some time because you have to go back via David.
+Unless you pay for a private taxi, public transport is limited and can take some time because you have to go back via David.
 We decided to walk to the mirrador and then just go back.
 When we returned, the ranger station was already closed and also the last bus back to Boquete was gone.
-So we had to walk further on the road heading the village wich would be moren then 10km.
-Luckly we come across friendly American tourist with his rental car and he took us back to the center of Boquete.
+So we had to walk further on the road heading to the village which would be more then 10km.
+Luckily we came across a friendly American tourist with his rental car and he took us back to the center of Boquete.

 Day 6 & 7: Bocas del Toro

 We took a bus back to David and from there another bus to Almirante.
 Here you can take a boat taxi to Bocas del Toro.
-There are some private shuttle buses from Boquete to Bocas, but going back to David with the public transport is off course the most cheapest.
-In Almirante there are a couple of company’s that will take you to Bocas wity a watertaxi.
+There are some private shuttle buses from Boquete to Bocas, but going back to David with the public transport is off course the cheapest.
+In Almirante there are a couple of company’s that will take you to Bocas with a water taxi.
 Prices are almost the same, but you can try to offer lower.
 Some give reduction if you’ll take the same boat back.

 In Bocas we stayed on the main islands, but totally at the other side (Bocas del Drago).
 You only have a couple of houses and one restaurant on this side, so it’s very relaxed.
 The center of Bocas gives a very busy impression with lots of young (party) people.

-From our cabanas in Drago you can take a short walk (2km) to the “Star Beach” [tripadvisor reviews].
-But there aren’t that many starfish left anymore and it can get a bit busy during the day when other tourists will arrive, mostly by boat, and take over the beach.
+From the cabanas in Drago you can take a short walk (2km) to the “Star Beach” [tripadvisor reviews].
+But there aren’t that many starfish left anymore and it can get a busy during the day when other tourists will arrive, mostly by boat, and take over the beach.